SyncAdam/HFFrequencySynthesis/README.md

  2. Open project file with Quartus Prime 18.1 Lite Edition
  3. Start compilation
  4. Use programmer to program the FPGA

+If the simulation doesnt work -> check reset signal - maybe inverted for IFFT block